 But when your vision isn’t great, your world becomes smaller.
 You can’t do the things you want to do and you think about your vision constantly!
 Yearly exams can catch problems early, sometimes before you are even aware of the issue.
 Early intervention can make a difference in you maintaining your vision.

 Our goal at Eye Group is to provide family eye care your entire family needs so that you can get back to living the life you want to live.
 And we do that through the powerful combination of compassion and cutting-edge technology.
 We’ll take the time to understand your specific eye needs and then provide exceptional solutions using the latest technology!

-At Eye Group, we perform dilated eye exams to determine if you need a glasses prescription as well as contact fittings.
-The American College of Ophthalmology recommends the following screening guidelines for various age groups:
+At Eye Group, we perform eye exams to determine if you need a glasses prescription as well as contact fittings.
+The American Academy of Ophthalmology recommends the following screening guidelines for various age groups:

 - Teens - If you suspect a problem - unable to see in the classroom or experience eye strain while reading you should see a professional to screen for vision impairment.
 If an impairment is detected a complete eye exam by an Eye Group doctor is warranted.
 If you already wear contact lenses or glasses, see your eye specialist yearly to make sure your prescription is still right for you.
 If you are diabetic or pre-diabetic, you need to have regular eye exams and work with your doctors to control weight and blood sugar as well as blood pressure and cholesterol.